The Hundred 2024, Manchester Originals vs Northern Superchargers: Fantasy 11 Prediction, teams, captain, vice-captain

 1. NICHOLAS POORAN

-Nicholas Pooran is the leading run-getter of the tournament and has already smashed two fifties in three encounters.
+Nicholas Pooran is the leading run-getter for the Superchargers in the tournament with an aggregate of 161 runs which includes two fifties.

 50/100 - 2/0